jefftranter/6502/asm/jmon/README.txt

 Verify that memory from start to end matches memory at destination.
 Displays any mismatch.
 Prompts after each mismatch whether to continue.

-WRITE DELAY:   W <DATA>

-Add a delay after all writes to accommodate slow EEPROMs.
-Applies to COPY, FILL, and TEST commands.
-Depending on the manufacturer, anywhere from 0.5ms to 10ms may be needed.
-Value of $20 works well for me (approx 1.5ms delay with 2MHz clock).
-See routine WAIT for details on delay values versus delay time.

 WOZ MON:    $